ragegage/robinbanks/README.md

 ##Features

-Robinbanks allows you to sign up to save your data for later, or log in as a guest user to quickly check the site out.
+Robinbanks allows you to sign up to save your data for later, or log in as a guest user to quickly check the site out.<br>
 ![login-screenshot]
 [login-screenshot]: ./docs/login-screenshot.png

-Robinbanks fetches your personal settings upon login, including your watchlist of stocks.
+Robinbanks fetches your personal settings upon login, including your watchlist of stocks.<br>
 ![index-screenshot]
 [index-screenshot]: ./docs/index-screenshot.png

-Robinbanks lets you add and remove stocks from your watchlist.
+Robinbanks lets you add and remove stocks from your watchlist.<br>
 ![search-screenshot]
 [search-screenshot]: ./docs/search-screenshot.png

-Robinbanks gives you day-by-day pricing data on an easy-to-read chart, as well as related news articles, for any of your stocks.
+Robinbanks gives you day-by-day pricing data on an easy-to-read chart, as well as related news articles, for any of your stocks.<br>
 ![stockshow-screenshot]
 [stockshow-screenshot]: ./docs/stockshow-screenshot.png